-We are able to assist with arranging initial accommodation, ie Digs, to help you get settled when you first land in Christchurch.
+We are able to assist with providing contacts to hosts, backpackers and AirBnB to find initial accommodation to help you get settled when you first land in Australia.
 This can be either part board or full board with a host.
 This means you are not having to find somewhere to live while settling in to a new city and work.
 You can decide with your host if you choose to stay long or short term.
 You are free to find your own accommodation if you wish to move on.

 Q.How old can my Police Certificate be?

 For immigration purposes a police certificate is deemed to be valid for 12 months from the issue date.

 Depending on your trade you will need to provide your own tools i.e. carpenters, joiners, plasterers, painters.
 You can either bring them with you, freight them, or alternatively you can buy them in New Zealand.
 A tool list is provided once a job offer is in place.
 Most tools are universal and can be used here, however with electrical tools you will need to buy an Australia adaptor.
 Our electrical current is 220 – 240 volts, AC 50Hz.
 The Australian three-pin power outlet is different from some other countries, so you may need an adaptor.